adjust/corona_sdk/README.md

 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>
 ```

-The `INTERNET` permission is what our SDK might need at any point in time.
+The Adjust SDK might need the `INTERNET` permission at any point in time.
 The Adjust SDK needs the `ACCESS_WIFI_STATE` permission in case your app is not targeting the Google Play Store and doesn't use Google Play Services.
 If you are targeting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need the `ACCESS_WIFI_STATE` permission and, if you don't need it anywhere else in your app, you can remove it.

 ### <a id="android-gps"></a>Google Play Services